 I grew up in Victoria doing the usual boy activities of the era, making go-karts, tree forts, and overly detailed model car kits.
 After taking every available shop course in school, I decided to become a — what else — shop teacher.
 I completed a Bachelor of Education degree at UVic and UBC in Industrial Education and following a year of teaching high school in Port Hardy, returned to Victoria and began an apprenticeship as a Joiner-Cabinetmaker.

 Following that training, I set up a tiny garage workshop and became self-employed in the early 1980’s.
 Two years later, I was offered a chance to return to teaching (adults this time), which I love doing.
-Happily, this led to establishing the Fine Furniture Program at Camosun College where I’ve now worked for 30 years and seen nearly 500 students through the 10-month program.
+Happily, this led to establishing the Fine Furniture Program at Camosun College where I worked for 30 years and saw nearly 500 students through the 10-month program.
+Following my 30th class, I retired and have now joined Karen to work full time in our home-based shop taking on commissions for furniture and cabinetry.